huggingface/text-generation-inference/docs/source/usage_statistics.md

 Text Generation Inference collects anonymous usage statistics to help us improve the service.
 The collected data is used to improve TGI and to understand what causes failures.
 The data is collected transparently and any sensitive information is omitted.

-Data is sent twice 1) on server startup and 2) and when server stops.
+Data is sent twice, once on server startup and once when server stops.
 Also, usage statistics are only enabled when TGI is running in docker to avoid collecting data then TGI runs directly on the host machine.

 ## What data is collected